sachinsu/sachinsu.github.io/work_journal/journal2021.md

   - (1) doing something for the first time,
   - (2) dealing with complexity, and
   - (3) trying to understand a situation that you’re having problems with.

+## 2021-dec-02 Thu

+- IT

+    - CPaaS stands for Communications Platform as a Service.
+It is one of the coolest ways of enriching your customer communication channels.
+It acts as a platform for businesses to combine the reliability and backend of proven communication services with their custom applications through the use of APIs (application programming interface).
+It is programmable, customizable, and very versatile.

+- Finance

+    - Hedge funds usually employ short-selling and leverage to generate alpha.

+    - Stocks and Inflation
+        - Periods of very high inflation hurt your overall returns in terms of constant purchasing power
+        - If we are going to a period of much lower inflation, we should start getting “real returns”.
+        - Therefore it’s better to invest during a period of low inflation, but of course, stock prices have be justifiable.

+- BlockChain/Crypto

+    - A DAO is a company that has no leadership structure.
+Everything is done by vote using tokens (of course, this time called a governance token).
+DAOs are themselves super interesting.
+Just last night, a recently formed DAO called ConstitutionDAO tried and failed to buy one of the 13 physical copies of the U.S. Constitution, largely just because.
+The idea was to pool a LOT of money together to go buy a big thing, and then everyone who contributed the money would somehow get to vote on what to do with it.

+- Behavioral/psychology
+    - Paradoxes of life,
+        - Have you noticed that the most argumentative people rarely persuade anyone of…well…anything?
+The most persuasive people don’t argue—they observe, listen, and ask questions.
+        - You have to put in more effort to make something appear effortless.
+        - The more you learn, the more you are exposed to the immense unknown.
+        - To do truly great, creative work, you have to be a lion.
+Sprint when inspired.
+Rest.
+Repeat.
+        - Every successful investor & builder has stories of the invaluable lessons learned from a terrible loss in their career.
+Sometimes you have to pay to learn.
+        - Our greatest moments of growth often stem directly from our greatest failures.
+Don’t fear failure, just learn to fail smart and fast.
+        - Say yes to what matters, say no to what doesn’t.
+Protect your time as a gift to be cherished.
+        - Make a habit of getting closer to your fears.
+        - Taleb calls it the noise bottleneck: As you consume more data, the noise to signal ratio increases, so you end up knowing less about what is actually going on.
+        - Growth is never linear.
+Shedding deadweight may feel like a step back, but it is a necessity for long-term growth.

+- Sociology

+    - Why are cows revered ? - Typically in de-urbanized, feudal society and pastoral society, cattle are much more valuable.
+    - There is a strong evidence that hadappa civilization consumed beef
+    - India is too economically left leaning, likes living on hangouts, dont want to do hard work.
+    - Right wings politics is for people with self respect and want to do hard work.
+    - In ancient islamic and christian world, charging interest was considered crime and banking was left to jews.
+When you can't pay your debt, you try to demonize/kill bank/bankers.
+This could be one of the reasons for anti-semitism.
+    - Wokism is powerful tool for internal control and external suppression.
+    - The basis of religion and passion is wealth
+    - Money is the base of all the assignments

+## 2021-dec-03 Fri

+- Approach to API Design
+    - Set the Right Design goals (e.g. incrased conversion rate, access to data and services)
+    - Sketch and prototype iteratively
+    - API Design Reviews.
+It can cover,
+        - Visibility of System Status
+        - Match between system and real world
+        - Consistency and Standards
+            - Are interface and data models internally  consistent?
+            - Does the API adhere to specifications and organizational standards?
+        - Error Prevention
+        - Flexibility and efficiency of Use
+        - Help Users recognize, Diagnose and recover from errors
+        - Help & Documentation
+    - Use Participatory Design
+    -
+- API Styles
+        - Tunnel-RPC style
+        - CRUD Style
+        - Hypermedia style
+        - Query style
+        - Event driven style